 To resize the crop box, click and drag on any of the handles.
-Clicking on a corner handle allows you to adjust two sides at the same time; clicking on a side handle adjusts that side.
+Clicking on a corner handle allows you to adjust two sides at the same time; clicking on a side handle allows you to adjust that side.
 If you hold the Shift key down while adjusting the size, the box's proportions are maintained.
 To rotate the crop box, move outside a corner until the tool changes to rotate.